tylerlmz1/tylerlmz1.github.io/_posts/2020-05-15-Password-management.md

 **2. Install the Vim plugin and put in corresponding config**

-Assuming you're using VimPlug ( a vim plugin manager ), put this into your ~/.vimrc and run `:VimPlug` in Vim.
+Assuming you're using VimPlug ( a vim plugin manager ), put this into your ~/.vimrc and run `:PlugInstall` in Vim.

 ```
 Plug 'jamessan/vim-gnupg'